London Greenest Cities

 All of these facts have meant that Councils now have had to think long and hard to choose more suitable, sustainable and easier to manage trees when undertaking new plantings.

-The smaller ones would also give us diversity should the worse happen and our few species of large trees be wiped out through the foreign strains of pests and diseases.
+The smaller ones would also give us diversity should the worse happen to our few species of large trees being wiped out through the foreign pests and diseases.

 Along with trees and parks being important in keeping London green so to are the Commons and green belt which have always been protected areas until now.

 As far as Commons are concerned, development has always been strictly controlled with the government stating that common land should be open and accessible to the public.

 They were told that if they did not sell it to them, they would take it using a compulsory purchase order but I doubt very much that would have been possible.

 This land is to be tarmacked for 120 yards as a road, lined with bollards, street lighting, tarmacked footpaths and electronic barriers thereby urbanising the common – so how safe is any common??

 Building on them is not permitted although in some instances buildings needed for agricultural use or for sanitation purposes would generally be allowed.

-David Cameron has very sneakily and quietly published plans to permit councils to allow small scale sites within the green belt to be used for starter homes.
+David Cameron very sneakily and quietly published plans to permit councils to allow small scale sites within the green belt to be used for starter homes.

 I expect we will now see developers hopping up and down with glee as they have long wanted to get their hands on this precious, protected green belt land.

 It is very much worth noting that the Tree Council, who have since 1975 held an annual National Tree Week to encourage the planting of trees and to teach people the importance of their care and maintenance, invites each Prime Minister to plant a tree at Chequers.

 Since that time every Prime Minister has responded to the invitation to plant a tree at Chequers during National Tree Week, with the very notable exception of David Cameron, who has yet to respond.

 One thing is very clear, if we wish to remain one the greenest cities in the world and we want to continue to enjoy our trees and open green spaces.

 Article was written by Karen Arnold

-Article Source: http://www.graftingardeners.co.uk/london-greenest-cities/
+Article Source: https://www.graftingardeners.co.uk/london-greenest-cities/